DAlsabrook/atlas-web-development/html_advanced/README.md

 ## Project Overview

 This project will contain only html.
-No in line styling or css files will be added.
-This project is for learning how to build a basic html page.
+No in-line styling or css files will be added.
+This project is for learning how to build a basic html page from a wireframe.
 Navigation bar, banner, quote block, video list, membership section, FAQ, and a footer will be added.

 ## Getting Started